I3Pdev/dirtoshm/README.md

 # dirtoshm
 Move directories to a RAMdisk to speed up app start times.

-DirToShm: Move directories to a RAMdisk to speed up app start times.

 Configuration:
 >  Usage: dirtoshmConfig [DIRECTORY]... | [ -h | --help ]